langej/maverick/README.md

 A litte helper tool that tries to make working with maven cozy and refreshing

 enables you to write your pom.xml with less verbose syntax than xml.
-It's inspired by [pug](https://pugjs.org/api/getting-started.html) but with less features.
+It's inspired by [pug](https://pugjs.org/api/getting-started.html) but kept simpler.

 So that this: